SkiFire13/master-thesis-presentation/presentation.typ

   - *Selections*: subset of moves equivalent to the full set

-  - *Symbolic moves*: represent moves using logic formulas
+  - *Symbolic moves*:

-    - compact representation
+    - compact representation using logic formulas

     - allows for simplifications
 ]